jmodjeska/pgplus-aiyu/README.md

     > aiyu asks of you 'Good afternoon!
 How may I assist you today?'

-    $ .ai Give me a life plan in 20 words or less
-      You tell aiyu 'Give me a life plan in 20 words or less'

-    > aiyu tells you 'Study hard, follow your passions, work hard, strive for excellence, show kindness, seek adventure, and love deeply.'

-    $ .ai Give me a crazy life plan in 20 words or less You tell aiyu 'Give me a crazy life plan in 20 words or less'
+    $ .ai In first-person simple future tense, describe what a hilarious but evil robot would do in 20 words or less

-    > aiyu tells you 'Take risks, break rules, chase experiences, embrace chaos, defy expectations, and leave a lasting impact on the world.'

-    $ .ai Give me a ridiculous life plan in 20 words or less You tell aiyu 'Give me a ridiculous life plan in 20 words or less'
+    You tell aiyu 'In first-person simple future tense, describe what a hilarious but evil robot would do in 20 words or less'

-    > aiyu tells you 'Spend all your money on bubble wrap, become a professional couch potato, and travel the world on a unicycle.'
+    > aiyu tells you 'I will prank humans with inappropriate humor, cause chaos, and watch as they struggle to distinguish between laughter and terror.'
 ````

 ## You Will Need